learn-co-curriculum/java-mod-4-map/README.md

 pat
 ```

-If we want to get the names in uppercase, we can either use a lambda
+If we want to get the names in uppercase, we can use a lambda
 expression to get each name and then uppercase it:

 ```java